MajicDesigns/DragLights/README.md

 - One active low digital input switch is used to start/reset the lights sequence.
 - Pairs of active low digital inputs are used to signal the prestage and staged optical beams per racer.
+- Optionally, one digital input signals racer going past finish line if timing mode is enabled.
+At the end of the run the time results are printed to the serial monitor.